LambdaLabsML/examples/stable-diffusion-finetuning/README.md

 print("robotic cat with wings")
 ```

 ![png](README_files/README_7_0.png)

     robotic cat with wings

-This model is be compatible with any of the existing repos or user interfaces being developed for Stable Diffusion (TODO eg), and can also be ported to the Huggingface Diffusers library using the following script (TODO)
+This model should compatible with any of the existing repos or user interfaces being developed for Stable Diffusion, and can also be ported to the Huggingface Diffusers library using a [simple script](https://github.com/justinpinkney/stable-diffusion/blob/main/scripts/convert_sd_to_diffusers.py).

+If you just want a simple starting point for running this example from start to finish in a notebook take a [look here](pokemon_finetune.ipynb).

 ## Plugging in your own data

 If you want to use your own data for training then the simplest way is to format it in the right way for huggingface datasets, if your dataset returns `image` and `text` columns then you can re-use the existing config but just change the dataset name to your own.
-There are also some classes for working with other datasets in the repo TODO link.

 ## Conclusion

-Now you know how to train your own Stable Diffusion models on your own datastes.
-If you train some interesting models please reach out and let us know either in the [Issues](https://github.com/LambdaLabsML/examples/issues) section or on [Twitter](https://twitter.com/LambdaAPI).
+Now you know how to train your own Stable Diffusion models on your own datasets!
+If you train some interesting models please reach out and let us know either in the [Issues](https://github.com/LambdaLabsML/examples/issues) section or on [Twitter](https://twitter.com/LambdaAPI), or check out some of [our other experiments](https://huggingface.co/lambdalabs/sd-image-variations-diffusers) with Stable Diffusion.